Possible (charity): Unblocking onshore wind

 In 2015, believing that the British public were opposed to onshore wind farms, the UK government removed financial support for onshore wind (they were no longer able to bid for contracts to provide the UK's electricity), and changed English planning regulations so that it became difficult (and expensive) for onshore wind projects to get the go ahead.

 In 2016, the charity launched a public campaign to support the removal of the blocks on onshore wind through petitions, stunts, and lobbying MPs.
 By April 2019, the charity and its supporters, had gained support of 158 MPs who signed an open letter asking the prime minister to remove the blocks.
-On 2nd March 2020, the government announced that onshore wind projects would once again be able to bid for contracts from 2021.
+On 2 March 2020, the government announced that onshore wind projects would once again be able to bid for contracts from 2021.

 The charity continues to campaign to challenge the planning barriers so that community wind projects can come into fruition.

 Car Free Cities

-In March 2021, the charity launched Car Free Cities, a campaign seeking to address car dominance in four UK cities - Birmingham, Bristol, Leeds and London.
+In March 2021, the charity launched a campaign seeking to address car dominance in four UK cities - Birmingham, Bristol, Leeds and London.
 The campaign aims to help local communities reimagine their own neighbourhoods where car dependency is a thing of the past; and to co-design and deliver practical grassroots solutions that reduce motor traffic dominance.

 The charity makes clear that their vision of a “car free city” is a city which is free of the dangers, pollution, and emissions caused by mass private car ownership.
 It's not a city with no cars at all.
 They emphasise that many people, including some disabled people, cannot get around without a car, and the charity's efforts to reduce the number of cars in cities hopes to make their lives easier too.

 Climate Perks

-In 2019, the charity launched Climate Perks - a scheme which enables employers to offer paid ‘journey days’ to empower staff to choose low-carbon holiday travel.
+In 2019, the charity launched a scheme which enables employers to offer paid ‘journey days’ to empower staff to choose low-carbon holiday travel.
 Government data shows that within the UK 70% of all flights are taken by just 15% of people, and that these ‘frequent flyers’ are more likely to be professionals with disposable income.
 The charity believes that helping to shift these travel habits is the quickest and smartest way to keep carbon emissions from planes in check, whilst ensuring those with the most responsibility to cut down are most empowered to take action.

-Employers that have signed up to the scheme include Aldersgate Group, Bennetts Associates, Direct Ferries, Nature Save, Rocketer and Wholegrain Digital.
+Employers that have signed up to the scheme include Bennetts Associates and Direct Ferries.